This course is offered at Indiana University through CEUS with online materials developed by CeLCAR.

 This course will familiarize students with the alphabet and sound system of Dari, and provide a systematic presentation of its basic structure and ordinary use by stressing extensive practice in listening, speaking, reading, and writing.

-The use of English in the conversation hours will be kept to a minimum; instead, Dari will be used mostly.
+The use of English in the conversation hours will be kept to a minimum; instead, for the most part, Dari will be used.
 Throughout the course, students will be exposed to authentic audio/visual materials, including videos and photographs illustrating the contemporary cultural life of Pashtuns.

 By the end of the course, learners will be able to: